DirectRTX/Simple-Ad-Network/README.md

 After these are added, make sure there's an orange cloud next to each of them.

 You're done setting up the required DNS records.
 It really wasn't that difficult was it?

+<b>How to Create Page Rules</b>

+Go to the Page Rules tab in CloudFlare's dashboard.

+You're going to create 3 pages - all of them are going to use the `Forwarding URL` setting.
+Also, they will all use the `Status Code` 301.